-Edinburgh Trip Planner & Walking Route Optimizer
+Edinburgh AI Trip Planner & Travel Itinerary Guide

 Edinburgh, the capital of Scotland with a city population of 527,000, is built on a series of volcanic hills that give it one of the most dramatic skylines of any European city.
 The Old Town and New Town together form a UNESCO World Heritage Site, representing the contrast between the medieval organic growth of the Royal Mile ridge and the planned Georgian elegance of the 18th-century New Town grid designed by James Craig.
 Edinburgh Castle, perched on an extinct volcanic plug 130 meters above sea level, has dominated the city since the 12th century, while Arthur's Seat — a 251-meter peak in the heart of the city — is the main summit of an 350-million-year-old volcano within Holyrood Park.

-Why Use RouteWhiz in Edinburgh?
+Why Use RouteWhiz in Edinburgh

 Best Neighborhoods for Walking